jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

 for your compliance requirements.
 All security vulnerabilities
-we detect in your software are reported in a single place, our Attack Surface Manager (ASM), which fulfills many ASOC tool features.
+we detect in your software are reported in a single place, our Attack Resistance Management platform (ARM), which fulfills many ASOC tool features.
-The ASM lets you know the security status of your systems and applications, learn in detail about the vulnerabilities detected and prioritize them for prompt and correct remediation.
+The ARM lets you know the security status of your systems and applications, learn in detail about the vulnerabilities detected and prioritize them for prompt and correct remediation.
 Additionally,
-the ASM allows you to track treatments and see metrics you can use to benchmark and make better decisions, among many other things.
+the ARM allows you to track treatments and see metrics you can use to benchmark and make better decisions, among many other things.